 Assessment SummaryThis course contains four pieces of assessment:

-Beginning in week four students will be scheduled to give a 5-minute presentation on their research topic.
+Beginning in week four students will be scheduled to give a 3 minute presentation on their research topic (modelled on the 3MT concept).
 This presentation should provide an overview of the specific research question, the crisis which is being addressed and why the topic is important for investigation.
 Where possible, the presentation should be interactive and perhaps make use of the AV equipment and handouts.
 At the conclusion of the presentation, there will be a brief Q/A session where classmates will have the opportunity to ask questions about the research topic and offer suggestions for the project.